 - a.
 GOVERNOR.
-A governor shall be provided for the engine to regulate the speed within a range of 10 per cent between shut off and maximum load conditions of the pump.
-It shall be set to maintain rated speed at rated load. - b.
+An adjustable governor shall be provided for the engine to regulate the speed within a range of 10 percent between shutoff and maximum load conditions of the pump.
+It shall be set to maintain rated pump speed at maximum pump load. - b.
+EMERGENCY GOVERNOR.
+An emergency governor shall be provided for a diesel engine.
+It should be arranged to shut down the engine at a speed approximately 20 percent above rated engine speed.
+The emergency governor shall be arranged for manual reset.
+The position of the emergency shutdown device shall be supervised so that the automatic engine controller will continue to show an overspeed trouble signal until the device is reset to normal operating position. - c.
 TACHOMETER.
 A tachometer shall be provided to indicate revolutions per minute of the engine.
-It shall be of the totalizing type or an hour meter shall be provided to record total time of engine operation. - c.
+It shall be of the totalizing type or an hour meter shall be provided to record total time of engine operation. - d.
 OIL PRESSURE GAGE.
-An oil pressure gage shall be provided to indicate engine lubricating oil pressure and a temperature indicator to indicate engine cooling water temperature. - d.
-CONTROL PANEL.
-All instruments of control such as gages, switches, indicators and coils should be placed on a suitable board secured to the unit at a suitable point.
+An oil pressure gage shall be provided to indicate engine lubricating oil pressure.